Modi hails 'historic decision' over Kashmir

-INDIA - Prime Minister Narendra Modi on on Thursday (Aug 8) called the change in the status of Kashmir a "historic decision" that would secure the future of its people.
+Prime Minister Narendra Modi yesterday called the change in the status of Kashmir a "historic decision" that would secure the future of its people.

 In a television address to the nation to explain the withdrawal of Jammu and Kashmir's special status - which had guaranteed a high degree of autonomy for the region - and the bifurcation of the state into the Union Territory of Ladakh and the Union Territory of Jammu and Kashmir, he said: "Some people support the idea and other people don't agree.
 Opinion on our decision is divided.
 There is a discussion on this and the federal government is giving its response.
 But I urge all these people who disagree to join the process of development and the (federal) government in giving Jammu and Kashmir and Ladakh a new direction."